Pippa Harris: Career

-In 2018, Harris was appointed Chair of BAFTA, after a year as the Deputy Chair and is a board member of the Royal Central School of Speech and Drama.
-She was appointed VP for Television in 2021.
+In 2018, Harris was appointed Chair of BAFTA, after a year as the Deputy Chair and she was then appointed BAFTA's VP for Television in 2021.

+Pippa is also Chair of The Charleston Trust and is a board member of the Royal Foundation of the Prince and Princess of Wales.

 She is the editor of her grandmother's correspondence with poet Rupert Brooke between 1908 and 1915.

 Damehood

 Harris was elevated to a Dame Commander of the Order of the British Empire (DBE) in the 2015 Dissolution Honours Lists on 27 August 2015.

 Board memberships

-Pippa Harris is Chair of BAFTA, and sits on their board as well after having previously chaired the film committee.
+Pippa Harris is BAFTA's Vice President for Television, having previously Chaired the BAFTA Film Committee 2015-2017, and having been Chair of the Academy in 2018-2020.
 Since 2021, Pippa Harris has been Chair of Trustees at Charleston.
 She has served on its board since 2015.

-She is also a governor of Central School of Speech and Drama, and a Trustee of the Creative Society.
+Pippa has also been a governor of Central School of Speech and Drama, and a Trustee of the Creative Society.

 In 2023, Harris was selected to join the board of the Royal Foundation Charity.